 The Group Facilitation Fellowship is an experience open to 16-20 first or second year students selected through an application and interview process.
 You will develop group leadership, individual leadership and outdoor leadership facilitation skills.

 Upon completion, participants will have the skill and practical experience necessary to lead student organizations, research teams, and other small groups.
 The program is designed for all levels of experience and ability.
 A primary output of this program is a talented and prepared pool of candidates for our staff recruitment process.
 Students do not have to have an interest in working for our department, but should have a clear goal of the type of group or organization that they are preparing to lead.

 Considering the significant time and commitment required for this learning experience, a financial award ($100-$400) will be offered to each selected participant.
-This award is based on financial need and is provided to reduce the burden that this learning experience places on students that need to hold another job.
+This award is based on financial need and is provided to reduce the burden that this learning experience places on students who need to hold another job.

 It is expected that program participants will fully commit to this learning experience.
 Attendance is required at all experiences, unless the participant has a specific health concern or death in the family.
-A significant part of preparing for Group Facilitation is making sure that work is done ahead of time so that when you are with a group, you are fully present.
-This Program seeks to set that expectation to help you find success in future opportunities.
+A significant part of preparing for Group Facilitation is making sure work is done ahead of time so that when you are with a group, you are fully present.
+This program seeks to set that expectation to help you find success in future opportunities.

 The benefits of this fellowship include: